WillPower3309/awesome-dotfiles/README.md

 <a name="keybinds"></a>
 ## Keybinds ##
 **Note that the modkey is set to be the windows / command key.
 If you would like to use a different modkey check out the `keys.lua` file.**
 If you are new to awesomewm, note that tag refers to workspace, and client refers to window.
+Shown below are the **main** keybinds that most users will care about.

 ### Keyboard ###
 + `mod + enter`: Spawn terminal